neurral/cutin/README.md

 $ git checkout dockerfiles/pg_postgis
 ```

 3. Create your own folder with same name.
-Do not mix with master or unrelated folders.
+Do not mix with root folder or other unrelated folders.

 ```bash
 $ mkdir pg_postgis